 Many businesses consider ways to properly train and manage their employees, measure performance, and grow the business, but one method to make work life better is through environmental changes.
 In establishments like storefronts and restaurants, environmental adjustments can make the experience better for customers as well.

-One simple environmental change is the addition of music.
+One simple environmental change is the addition of in-store music.
 Numerous studies have shown that music improves mood, changes walking patterns and tempo, and can even increase productivity.

 The Psychology of Music